spruceUI/spruceOS-Installer/README.md

 - **[Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager)** - The macOS authorization and privileged disk access implementation is based on techniques from the Raspberry Pi Imager project.
 Their authopen integration patterns helped us provide secure, user-friendly SD card writing on macOS without requiring code signing.

-We're grateful to these projects for making robust, cross-platform disk imaging tools possible.
+We're grateful to these projects for making robust, cross-platform tools possible.